Organize notes#

 Faster mental reloading#

 Organizing your notes is valuable in the sense that they become more readable, which allows you to use them more for refreshing mental networks.
-Even if conflicts donât exist, you may be able to tweak wording, remove redundant thoughts, and make other changes to make reading the notes you read regularly faster next time.
+Even if conflicts donât exist, you may be able to tweak wording, remove redundant thoughts, relearn from a public resource, and make other changes to make reading the notes you read regularly faster next time.
 In symbols:

 Your ModelReloadSpeed is analogous to checkpoints in PyTorch; being able to reload your thoughts quickly is important to be able to continue to improve those thoughts incrementally (every time you come across a situation where you need them).
 This includes checkpointing the whole model, and gradient checkpointing during a forward pass.
 In general, youâre restoring activations.